Indigenous Youth Media Workshop

-The Andy Harvey Native American Broadcast Workshop brings 20 Native American high school students from across Arizona & the Southwest to the NAU Flagstaff campus for a week to learn the “ins and outs” of broadcast journalism.
+The Andy Harvey Native American Broadcast Workshop brings 25 Native American high school students from across Arizona & the Southwest to the NAU Flagstaff campus for a week each summer to learn the “ins and outs” of broadcast journalism.

-Usually held in June, workshop participants live in dorms on the Northern Arizona University campus in Flagstaff and work in the School of Communication’s Student Media Center newsroom and HD studio.
+Held in June, workshop participants live in residence halls on the Northern Arizona University campus in Flagstaff and work in the School of Communication’s Media Innovation Center newsroom and HD studio.

-Working alongside NAU students and broadcast journalism professionals, the students will learn about college living, media jobs and careers, and will produce multimedia stories, learn how to conduct interviews, work in television, radio, photography and more, concluding with a live-to-tape news broadcast covering the day’s local news.
+Working alongside NAU students and broadcast journalism professionals, the students will learn about college living, media jobs and careers, and will produce multimedia stories, learn how to conduct interviews, work in television, radio, photography and more, concluding with a live-to-tape news broadcast covering local news and work on other media projects.

-This workshop encourages Native American high school students to work together to tell the stories that are most important to them and their communities.
+This workshop encourages Native American high school students to work together to tell the stories that are important to them and their communities.
 We give them the tools to take that first step.
-This was the vision that the late Andy Harvey, NAU Journalism alumnus and multi-media reporter.
+This was the vision of the late Andy Harvey, NAU Journalism alumnus and multi-media reporter.
 Andy worked to tell the stories important to him at KPNX 12 News in Phoenix.
 His dream was that the next generation would take up the torch and be the storytellers of their communities.

 Cost: $50 tuition.
-Students are provided room & board during the week.
+Students are provided room & all meals during the week.
+Full scholarships are available.

 Travel to/from Flagstaff is not provided.